PBICF/E-PASS/readme.rst

 **Upgrading from Original CI3**

-If you're migrating from the original CodeIgniter 3.x:
+⚠️ **Important:** This fork is based on the unreleased CodeIgniter 3.2.0-dev version, not the stable 3.1.13.
+If you're upgrading from CI 3.1.x, please read the upgrade guide for any changes that may affect your application.

+**Please review the upgrade guide:** `upgrade_320.rst <user_guide_src/source/installation/upgrade_320.rst>`_

+Steps to upgrade:

+1. Review the upgrade guide for breaking changes between 3.1.x and 3.2.0
-1. Install via Composer as shown above
+2. Install via Composer as shown above
-2. Update the `$system_path` in your `index.php`
+3. Update the `$system_path` in your `index.php`
+4. Apply any necessary changes from the upgrade guide to your application
-3. Your existing `application/` directory remains unchanged
+5. Your existing `application/` directory remains mostly unchanged (except for items noted in the upgrade guide)
-4. Test thoroughly with your PHP version (especially if using PHP 8.2+)
+6. Test thoroughly with your PHP version (especially if using PHP 8.2+)